PawelK2012/Angular-Firebase-CRUD-example/README.md

-# Budget-App
-Budget app - an app that helps you manage your monthly budget on the go.

-This project relays on AngularJS & Firebase.
-We use Firebase to authenticate users and store data on the back-end.
+# Angular Firebase CRUD example
+This ap is an example how to CRUD data stored on Firebase with Angularfire a Firebase library for AngularJS.

+You can check working example <a href="#">here</a>

+For a Firebase authenctication example please view this <a href="https://github.com/PawelK2012/Angular-Firebase-Authentication"> repository</a>

 #Project features:

-- register user with Firebase
-- login user
+- Create firebase object
+- Read firebase object
+- Update firebase object
-- log-out
+- Delete firebase object
-- create budget
-- view budget details
-- add expenses
-- add monthly expenses
-- angular form validation

 #Getting Started

-To get you started you can simply clone the #Budget-App repository and install the dependencies:
+To get you started you can simply clone the #Angular Firebase CRUD example repository and install the dependencies:

-<h3>#Clone Budget-App</h3>
+<h3>#Angular Firebase CRUD example</h3>

-Clone the Budget-App repository using git:
+Clone the Angular-Firebase-CRUD-example repository using git:

- <code>git clone https://github.com/PawelK2012/Budget-web-client.git  </code>
+ <code>git clone https://github.com/PawelK2012/Angular-Firebase-CRUD-example.git  </code>

  <code>cd budget  </code>